GSA/open-gsa-redesign/_apidocs/regulationsgov.md

 Please note the new parameter `lastModifiedDate` is in beta and may be removed when we have a permanent bulk download solution available.

-#### I submitted a comment, but I am unable to find it on regs.
-What happened to my comment?

-Comments created via API are not made available in Regulations.gov right away.
-Agencies need to approve before the newly created comment can be posted out to Regulations.gov.

-#### I am seeing 400 errors from commenting API.
-What am I doing wrong?

-Please make sure you are setting Content-Type to application/vnd.api+json in request header.

 #### What is DEMO_KEY api key?

 As indicated by name, DEMO_KEY should only be used for demonstration purposes.
 We have added this api_key to our examples to make it easier for users to copy/paste the urls.
 It should not be used for anything more than exploring our APIs.